 Click here for examples of signs of abuse⬇️

 In the heat of an argument, my abuser choked me.
 He choked me for so long, I began to feel lightheaded.
 He apologized and I remember calling him a “domestic violence abuser.”
 He laughed and said, “choking didn’t count.”

 I thought he was right.
 No one ever complained about “chocking,” plus he apologized.
 My situation didn’t mirror the horror abuse stories I had read.
 I didn’t think my situation counted.
 “It was just choking.”

 Chocking turned into pushing.
 Pushing turned into him throwing things at me.
 In the beginning he was good at hiding his violent behavior but eventually other people started to notice it too.

 The system that failed me:

-I didn’t have family support and I learned that we don’t have as many local domestic violence victims support programs as we think.
-When the beating were too much to take, I’d call the police.
+I didn’t have family support and my city didn’t provide much support for women in situations like mine.
+When the beatings were too much to take, I’d call the police.
 The officers would advise me to find another place to stay.